 This Project is free and open-source, available @ Github

-A Blog post about it, explaining motivation and implementation internals is located in my personal blog: Securosophy
+A Blog post about it, explaining motivation and implementation internals can be found in my personal blog: Securosophy

 Not a Backdoor!¶

 Well, almost not a backdoor.
 This project is a Python2 package containing enough modules for implementing custom backdoors.
-Everything, from file transferring to customized shells are included.
+Everything, from file transfer to customized shells is included.

 It is not a backdoor ready to be planted (well, most of the Programming Examples are).
 If you are looking for backdoors, RATs and such stuff in Python there are some awesome projects already:

-This package contains most Building Blocks of a backdoor. it covers the most common coding tasks when creating anything from a simple reverse TCP shell to a full-blown feature-rich Agent.
+This package contains most Building Blocks of a backdoor.
+It covers the common coding tasks when creating anything from a simple reverse TCP shell to a full-blown, feature-rich, extend-able, Agent.

 It also uses a simplistic approach of what a backdoor is, breaking it down to its basic components: